zen2arc/huawei-honor-bootloader-bruteforce/README.md

 **- The application doesn't work.
 Is there anything I should have installed?**
 Yes, it was developed in python so it needs it to run, version 3.
 You can install the latest version from [here](https://www.python.org/downloads/) or by using Windows Store.

-**- The app on Windows doesn't detect my device even though it's connected and USB debugging is enabled.
-What could be the issue?**
-Windows most likely doesn't recognise your device in ADB mode.
-Install the universal ADB drivers from [here](http://dl.adbdriver.com/upload/adbdriver.zip), reboot your PC and try again.

 **- My phone reboots every 5 failed attempts**
 We are aware of this and have implemented an automatic intentional reboot after 4 attempts.